 Little Bennett Regional Park is the largest natural gem of Montgomery County.
 It lies just a few miles from Interstate 270.
-Spread over 3,700 acres, the park offers an 18-hole golf course, horseshoes, volleyball, playgrounds, and the county’s only campground.
+Spread over 3,700 acres, the park offers beautiful scenery, a large campground, a small playground, more than a dozen historic sites and over 25 miles of scenic natural surface trails.
+Little Bennett Regional Park also features an 18-hole golf course, MCG.

 In addition to an abundance of native plants and animals, this park features 14 historical sites and points of interest – including the Hyattstown Mill and the one-room Kingsley School House – which preserve the memories of rural life in Montgomery County through the 18th, 19th, and 20th centuries.

 The park has a couple of picnic tables for your use.
-They can be found at the Kingsley Parking Area, the Kingsley School House (walk-in only), and at Earl’s Picnic area off the old Hyattstown Mill Road (walk-in only).
-Parking lots and Trailheads Map.
+They can be found at the Kingsley Parking Area, the Little Bennett Day Use Area (off of Rt.
+355), the Kingsley School House (walk-in only), and at Earl’s Picnic area off Western Piedmont Trail (walk-in only).
+Parking lots and Trailheads Map (pdf).

 Parking to access the trails and historic sites are located in the following places.
 Parking areas vary in size, and the smaller lots may fill to capacity on busy days.
 Please select an alternate parking lot in this event, to avoid illegal parking.

 Help us make your visit as enjoyable as possible by adhering to the following recommendations: